 In accordance with New York State’s Sex Offender Registration Act, local law enforcement agencies notify school administrators of sex offenders living or working in our school district.
 Such information may include the offender’s address or zip code, photograph, crime conviction, modus of operation, type of victim targeted, and the description of any special conditions imposed on the offender.

-We are dedicated to the safety of our children while they are in school.
-All of our schools have strict sign-in/sign-out procedures for our students, and all visitors must first report to the school's main office for a visitor's pass.
-Additionally, our school curriculum includes teaching personal safety and stranger awareness skills.
+The Sherburne-Earlville Central School District is dedicated to ensuring the safety of our children while attending school.
+All of our schools have strict sign-in/sign-out procedures for students, and all visitors must first stop at a building's main office to obtain a visitor's pass.
+Passes must be worn for the duration of a visit and visible at all times.
+Additionally, our school curriculum includes teaching personal safety and stranger-awareness skills.

 Specific questions about this matter may be directed to the Superintendent of Schools at 607-674-7300 or the Chenango County Sheriff's Office at 607-337-1864.